Standard Chartered Kilimanjaro Climb for Sight

-Confirm your place on the most audacious challenge the Grad Universe has taken on to date.
+Confirm you place as part of this audacious challenge by the Bank’s Graduate Alumni and the Tanzania business.
 Our climb is 25th November to 3rd December 2017 and all funds raised will go to the incredible work of the Bank’s preventable blindness charity Seeing Is Believing.
 To sign up click the book now button!

 Over the last two decades of running climbs on Kilimanjaro the Machame route has become our most popular route.
 The Machame route, is regarded as a challenging wilderness route which allows for excellent acclimatization and stunning scenery.
 It takes a total of seven days with five days ascending through the forest from Machame Gate on the southwest side of the mountain, circling the massif, and summiting from Barafu Camp on day six, followed by descent back down to the gate on day 7.
 A great opportunity to see diverse vegetation and wide-eyed views, this route accounts for 30% of visitors on the mountain.